Can the strong interactions between hadrons be determined using femtoscopy?: Supplemental Material

 where $\gamma_i$ are arbitrary real parameters and the short-range anti-Hermitian NN operators $\hat T_i$ are given by \cite{Reinert:2017usi}

 Here, ${\bf p}_i$ and ${\bf p}_i'$ denote the incoming and outgoing momenta of the nucleon $i$ while $\Lambda_{\rm b}$ is the breakdown scale of chiral EFT, respectively.
 Note that in line with the commonly used notation, we do not show in Eq.~(\ref{UTcontactGen}) the overall factor of $(2 \pi)^3$ and the $\delta$-function corresponding to the total momentum conservation.
 We further emphasize that we do not consider here short-ranged UTs, whose generators vanish in the NN cms \cite{Girlanda:2020pqn}.
-In a full analogy to Eq.~(\ref{Induced1/m}), the induced contributions to the nuclear forces have the form
+The induced contributions to the nuclear forces have the form

+where the ellipses refer to terms nonlinear in $\gamma_i$, which are suppressed by power counting.
 In the two-nucleon system, the commutator with $\hat V_{\rm nucl}^{\rm LO}$ leads to short-range NN operators that can be absorbed into a redefinition of the contact interactions.
 On the other hand, the commutator with $\hat H_{\rm kin}$ generates purely off-shell short-range interactions in the NN $^1$S$_0$, $^3$S$_1$ and $^3$S$_1$- $^3$D$_1 $ partial waves.
 Up to N$^4$LO, the contact interactions in these channels have the form

 where $\tilde C_{i}$ are the LO low-energy constants (LECs), $C_{i}$ are the next-to-leading order (NLO) LECs while $D_{i}$ and $D_{i}^{\rm off}$ are the N$^3$LO LECs.
 Notice that the contact interactions proportional to $D_{^1{\rm S}_0}^{\rm off}$, $D_{^3{\rm S}_1}^{\rm off}$ and $D_{\epsilon_1}^{\rm off}$ vanish in the on-shell kinematics with $p' = p = k$ and thus cannot be determined reliably from fits to NN scattering data.
 This can also be understood from a different perspective by observing that the considered short-ranged UTs generate the NN contact interactions whose form is identical to those proportional to $D_{i}^{\rm off}$ when the commutator in Eq.~(\ref{InducedContact}) is evaluated with $\hat H_{\rm kin}$.
 This implies that the contact terms proportional to the LECs $D_{i}^{\rm off}$ can be rotated away by means of a suitably chosen UT.
 Accordingly, the NN potentials of Refs.~\cite{Reinert:2017usi,Reinert:2020mcu} were constructed using the scheme with